ms264556/Hackery/pages/ZDAddLicenses.md

-# Add AP Licenses to a ZoneDirector
+# Manually Add AP Licenses to a ZoneDirector

 Ruckus ships ZoneDirector controllers with a license to control a limited number of Access Points.
 Extra APs can be controlled by purchasing and uploading a license file.